-One of history's most interesting character is Al Hakim Bi Amr Allah.
+One of history's most controversial characters is Al Hakim Bi Amr Allah.
 Seen as God incarnate by some, as an eccentric "mad" ruler by others, and vilianised by yet others.

 Al Hakim was a Caliph of the Fatimid dynasty of Egypt, North Africa, Palestine and Syria.
 Contrary to the majority of their subjects, who were Sunni, the Fatimids were Shia of the Ismaili branch.
 They engaged in missionary work to spread their sect's belief as wide as possible.

 I will include here excerpts about al-Hakim's deeds, trying to draw conclusions from there acts as appropriate.
-There are in Arabic, with a summary in English.
+They are in Arabic, with a summary in English.